ceccon-t/regular-automata/README.md

 # Project
 Regular Automata is an application that allows the use of finite automata to express regular languages by checking if certain "words" belong to them.
 (More information about this area can be found [here](https://en.wikipedia.org/wiki/Automata_theory))

-It was developed as the final project for a college class on formal languages at UFRGS (Universidade Federal do Rio Grande do Sul) and is currently being expanded to encompass all the most basic functionality one would expect from these formalisms.
+It was developed as the final project for a college class on formal languages at UFRGS (Universidade Federal do Rio Grande do Sul) and was later expanded to encompass the most basic functionality one would expect from these formalisms.
 It is not meant to be the most comprehensive nor the most efficient program to do that, but to be an example of a possible implementation of these concepts in a straightforward and hopefully understandable manner, using a language that allows the code to be very expressive - as well as a playground to implement certain non-trivial algorithms by hand.
 As such, the source code is left here in case it can help anyone who is studying this subject to have a better grasp of it, in an educational context.

 ## How to download